ome/ome-contributing/ImportUI.rst

 #.
-(OMERO 5 only) Error reporting in all import stages.
+Error reporting in all import stages.

    - Failure at scanning stage: Import ``test_images_bad/Mike.dv`` and